meanjula/countries_data/README.md

 ## Introduction

 This is the react app where axios is used to do http request for getting data from countries api.
+For weather data store authentication code in env file.

 ## Screenshot